Canary Wharf tube station: In popular culture

 On 9 January 2013, the station appeared on a £1.28 British postage stamp as part of a set commemorating the 150th anniversary of the first London underground train journey.
 The stamp's captions read "Jubilee Line at Canary Wharf" and "1999".
 The Canary Wharf stamp represented the most modern phase of the Underground in the set of six stamps.

-The station was used as a filming location for some scenes of Danny Boyle's 2002 film 28 Days Later.
+The station was used as a filming location for some scenes of Danny Boyle's 2002 film 28 Days Later, and its 2007 sequel 28 Weeks Later.
 In April 2016, Canary Wharf station was used as a filming location for an Imperial base in the Star Wars film Rogue One.
 The location shoot took place between midnight and 4 am, when the station was closed to the public, and was commented on by Star Wars fans using Twitter.

 Connections

-London Buses routes 135, 277, D7 and night routes N277 and N550 serve the tube station.
+The station is served by day and nighttime London Buses routes.